email@example.com | 01484 473326

 Gillian Byrne is a Senior Lecturer in Academic Skills, based in the Learning Development Group in the Business School.
 She joined the university in May 2006 having left Huddersfield Technical College after 8 yrs.
 There she taught English Literature, English Language, Study Skills, Communication Skills and Education Studies to a range of students from GCSE to undergraduate level.
 Currently she works with both staff and students supporting skills development and teaching and learning innovation.

 Gillian has a degree in English Studies from The University of Huddersfield.
-She holds two teaching qualifications (PGCE FE and PGCE Supporting the Dyslexic Learner in HE and FE) and a Masters in Multimedia and Education (also from The University of Huddersfield).
+She holds two teaching qualifications (PGCE FE and PGCE Supporting the Dyslexic Learner in HE and FE), a Masters in Multimedia and Education and an EdD.
 She is an associate member of the British Dyslexia Association holding Qualified Teacher Status and is also a Fellow of the Higher Education Academy.

 Byrne, G. and Harvey, H. (2015) ‘Supporting international postgraduate learners across a business school’.
 In: Perspectives on Masters Level Teaching, Learning and Assessment.
 London, UK: Palgrave. pp. 105-116.
 ISBN 9781137399366